 Jasmine Iona Brown

-Visual Arts: Constructions/Collage
+Visual Arts: Constructions/Collage; term

 I like to tackle political and cultural themes in my work.
 I seek to create art that involves diverse views and serves as a vehical for contemplation of life’s complexities.

 Visual Arts: Constructions/Collage, Graphic Arts, New Media/Technology, Photography, Printmaking, Sculpture; term